arthwang/vsc-prolog/README.md

     Select an range and right click on the selection to pop up editor context menu, then trigger the command 'Format Selection' (default map to ctrl+k ctrl+f).
 VSC-Prolog would enlarge the selection to include complete terms if necessary and format the selection.

   * clause scope

-    VSC-Prolog formats the current clause or fact when the user types the end dot symbol.
+    VSC-Prolog formats the current clause or fact when the user types the end dot charater.

     ![format](images/format.gif)
 ### Debugger

   The experimental debugger of VSC-Prolog tries to visualize the command line tracer of SWI-Prolog in VS Code.
 Read [VS Code handbook about debugging](https://code.visualstudio.com/docs/editor/debugging) for how VS Code debugging works generally.

-  For the first time to debug in VS Code it is necessary to setup a launch.json file under .vscode in a project root directory.
+  For the first time to debug in VS Code it is necessary to setup a launch.json file under .vscode directory in a project root.
 VS Code pops down a list of debug environments when you first click 'start debugging' button (f5) or the gear icon.
 The list contains 'Prolog' if VSC-Prolog extension is installed.
 A default launch.json file would be generated.
 Among the all settings, two must be set firstly: 'runtime executable' and 'startup query' according to your environment. 'runtime executable' points to your swipl executable path and 'startup query' refers to the goal you want to start debugging. ___There is only one file containing the 'startup goal' in a project.___ Refer to next section for detailed explanations about other settings.

   ![launch](images/launch.gif)
 * Trace options